AscendingCreations/AxumSession/README.md

 </h1>

 <p>
-`axum_session` provide's a Session management middleware that stores all session data within a MemoryStore internally.
-It can also save data to an optional persistent database.
+📝 `axum_session` provide's a Session management middleware that stores all session data within a MemoryStore internally.
+Optionally it can save data to a persistent database for long term storage.
-It uses a Cookie inserted UUID to sync back to the memory store.
-Formally known as Axum Database Sessions.
+It uses Cookie or Header stored UUID's to sync back to the session store.
 </p>

 [![https://crates.io/crates/axum_session](https://img.shields.io/crates/v/axum_session?style=plastic)](https://crates.io/crates/axum_session)